khuedoan/homelab/README.md

 ## Contributing

-Any contributions you make, either big or small, are greatly appreciated.
+Any contributions you make are greatly appreciated.

 Please see [contributing guide](https://homelab.khuedoan.com/reference/contributing) for more information.